ValentinFunk/kubernetes-deployment-tool/README.md

 6. If a failure is detected in step 4 or 5 (or the checks have timed out after the specified interval) all changed deployments are rolled back via `kubectl rollout undo`.

 ## Setup
 The script calls kubectl processes instead of using the API, so simply configure a kubectl in the path.

-Available Configuration via Environment Variables:
+Additional, optional configuration via Environment Variables:
 - `DEPLOY_WAIT_TIMEOUT` (default 120): Timeout in s for the changing of ReplicaSets.
 - `REPLICA_WAIT_TIMEOUT` (default 120): Timeout in s for reaching the desired amount of Replicas.
 - `SERVICE_READY_TIMEOUT` (default 120): Timeout in s for waiting until a Service is ready.